muppet9010/Factorio-Utils/README.md

 	- Does TypeDef checks based on user settings and a few workspace settings placed by Factorio Mod Debug.
 	- Does Formatting as default from formatter (no .editorconfig), with any required settings done via user settings.
  - Factorio Mod Debug: https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug
-	- Utils copy of config files at "VS CODE BITS\Per Mod .vscode", put its contents in the mods specific folder in a ".vscode" folder
+	- Utils copy of config files at "VS CODE BITS\Per Mod .vscode", put its contents in the mods specific folder in a ".vscode" folder.
+In the past this included settings.json, but no the tol will auto create these approperiately.
-	- To generate EmmyLua docs for the Factorio API from the JSON docs press use the Factorio version selector on the status bar (bottom of VSCode) and browse to the exe.
-This will create the docs in the root of the Factorio folder in a new folder (based on our global extension settings).
+	- To generate EmmyLua docs for the Factorio API from the JSON docs, press the Factorio version selector on the status bar (bottom of VSCode) and browse to the exe.
+Name the exe reference when prompted "Modding Current".
+This will create the runtime and prototype docs, plus the plugin, in a user data folder and create/update an empty .vscode settings.json file to reference them.
+	- It seems VS Code needs to be restarted after this i setup before it will prompt to configure VS Code for the addon.
+We want to do this as it adds in the various references to the Factorio objects, etc.
  - indent-rainbow: https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow
  - GitLens: https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens
  - compareit: https://marketplace.visualstudio.com/items?itemName=in4margaret.compareit